Almaty - Things to Do in Almaty in January

 Advantages

-• Medeu ice skating rink is at its absolute best - the world's highest outdoor rink at 1,691 meters (5,548 feet) with pristine ice conditions and stunning mountain backdrop without summer crowds
+• + The ice skating rink at Medeu—the world's highest altitude rink at 1,691 m (5,548 ft)—runs at full capacity with flawless ice conditions and none of the summer crowds

 Considerations